shalslikesepi/oldversion.github.io/_pages/cv.md

  University Scholars Program, University of Florida

    * **Jul 2018 - May 2019** A Non-Interventional Study Evaluating the Quality of Diet in Allogeneic and Autologous Hematopoietic Stem Cell Transplant Survivors
-      * Duties included: Obtaining informed consents, administering surveys, tracking partcipant follow-up, data entry, assistance with preparation of project             related reports/manuscripts and presentations, presentation of findings at UF Undergraduate Symposium 2019
+      * Duties included: Administered consent and standardized surveys to patients at UF Health Bone Marrow Transplant Clinic, and/or interviewed them to collect research data, Tracked, entered, and verified the accuracy and validity of data for 90+ patient files containing 300+ data points each; corrected any errors, Assisted with the preparation of project-related reports, manuscripts, and presentations, Presented research findings in a poster at UF Undergraduate Research Symposium 2019 and in publication in Biology of Blood and Marrow Transplantation.

       * Supervisor: Nosha Farhadfar, M.D.
       * <a href="https://cancer.ufl.edu/education/undergraduate/ufhcc-university-scholars-program/" target="_blank" rel="noreferrer">More about the UF Health Cancer Center Scholars Program here </a>